PrairieLearn/PrairieLearn/docs/getStarted.md

 </pl-multiple-choice>
 ```

-You can find more information about the file `question.html` [here](https://prairielearn.readthedocs.io/en/latest/question/#question-questionhtml)

 * click `Save and sync`

 * go to the `Preview` tab to see your question.
 Try it out!